 For my build, I focus on heavy AP, with Spell Vamp to help complement my passive Essence Theft, cool down reduction and mana regen to help spam my spells.
 The faster they go down the better, burst assassin!

-Boots of Speed with three Health Potions is my new favorite choice.
+Boots with three Health Potions is my new favorite choice.
 Since the nerf to Doran'a ring and what not, I've tried using boots more and I find it to be more effective in helping me dodge, and I like having the health pots to curve me over till I can get my hextech.

 Doran's Ring Is a nice choice.
 It gives you health, AP, and mana regen.
 Everything you really need.
 Some people will stack rings, I don't.
 I find that my next item is affordable enough for me to buy my first home.
 If you are having issues getting CS and such, you can buy this on your first teleport home (or death, whichever comes first).